logactaesque/dice-roller/README.md

 |Black | 0, 0, 2, 2, 2, 3 |
 |Blue  | 0, 1, 1, 2, 3, 4 |

+To build and run the service via [Maven](https://maven.apache.org/):

     mvn clean package && java -jar target/logactaesque-dice-1.0-SNAPSHOT.jar &

-This builds a jar file and then permits us to launch the basic service, accessible on port 8080.
+This builds a jar file and then launches the basic service, by default accessible on port 8080.

 ## Sample dice-rolling commands using curl
 A series of GET endpoints are provided, each representing the roll of a specific Logacta dice: